FabianoEger/tago-documentation/analysisv2.rst

 |
 | **Tago SDK Install**
 | The Tago SDK for Node.js is essential to help you send instructions to Tago and run any of our examples.
+| To better know how to use the SDK for coding a Analysis, use our `SDK documentation <http://sdk.js.tago.io/en/latest/>`_.
-| Run `npm install tago` in your command-line tool.
+| Run `npm install --save tago` in your command-line tool.
 |

 *Python*